Teddy Cobeña: Biography

 He was born in Portoviejo, the son of David Cobeña Vinces and Judith Loor Rodríguez.
-In his adolescence he was interested in the study of anatomy having in the family bookcase a biography of Leonardo da Vinci.
-He begins his studies of medicine in Guayaquil and ends his formation in Barcelona as a radiologist and in preventive medicine, there he begins at the same time a formation in sculpture at Massana School, Barcelona Academy of Art and Florence Academy of Art.
+In his adolescence, he was interested in the study of anatomy and had in the family bookcase a biography of Leonardo da Vinci.
+He began his studies of medicine in Guayaquil and ends his formation in Barcelona as a radiologist and in preventive medicine; there he begins at the same time a formation in sculpture at Massana School, Barcelona Academy of Art and Florence Academy of Art.

 His bronze work "The dreams" is in the Palazzo Panciatichi in Florence, at the museum of the government of Tuscany (Italy) since June 2013.

 In November 2016 and 2018 he received the international sculpture awards "Aigle de Bronze" and "Villa de Nice" in France, on the occasion of the 28th "Aigle de Nice" Fine Arts Exhibition.

-In the opening of the exhibition Renaissance in Rome (2015) he referred to the positive sensations when seeing, touching or hearing an artwork as sensorrealism, word that has been used in some art platforms and exhibitions, the most important of these has been in Japan where the Hyogo Government awarded him with the International Art Prize in June 2017.
+In the opening of the exhibition Renaissance in Rome (2015) he referred to the positive sensations when seeing, touching or hearing an artwork as sensorrealism, a word that has been used in some art platforms and exhibitions. the most important of these has been in Japan where the Hyogo Government awarded him with the International Art Prize in June 2017.